captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   tar -xzvf filename.tar.gz .
 -   --exclude=filname.txt: put this at the end of the cammand to add exclusions.
 -   -p: will preserve ownership and file permissions
+-   tar -tvf: look at the contents of the archive without unpacking
+-   tar -rvf file.tar file.txt or dir/file.txt: append a file to an archive.
+-   tar -zvcf exclusion.tar.gz mybkup/ --exclude 'mybkup/ssh': this will exclude the ssh directory within the mybkup directory

 ### File Attributes